smashingpat/prototype-starter-kit/README.md

 npm run bundle
 ```

 This starts a watch server and open `localhost:1337` in your default browser.
-Changes made to `source/index.js` will bundle the files and refreshes the browser.
-Changes made to `source/sass/*.scss` will cause CSS injection without losing the current state.
+Changes made to all files with the extensions `js`, `sass`, `scss`, `yml` and `yaml` will build into the `app` folder with an automatic refresh of the server.

+- `js` files will transpile into javascript, direct files within the `source` folder will be seperated bundles and those within underlying folders can be imported
+- `scss` & `sass` will be compiled to CSS, partials (starts with an underscore) won't be compiled
+- `yml` & `yaml` will be compiled to JSON

 ## Tasks
 ```sh